Chapter 5 - Replication· 20 min read

 w + r > n.

-This way, we can typically expect an up-to-date value when reading because at least one of the r nodes we're reading from must overlap with the w nodes (barring sloppy quorums which are discussed below)
+This way, we can typically expect an up-to-date value when reading because at least one of the r nodes we're reading from must overlap with the w nodes (barring sloppy quorums which I discussed below).

 The parameters n, w, and r are typically configurable.
 A common choice is to make n an odd number such that w = r = (n + 1)/2.
 These numbers can be varied though.
 For a workload with few writes and many reads, it may make sense to set w = n and r = 1.
 Of course this has the disadvantage of reduced availability for writes if just one node fails.

 Note that n does not always refer to the number of nodes in the cluster, it may just be the number of nodes that any given value must be stored on.
 This allows datasets to be partitioned.
-Partitioning is discussed in Chapter 6.
+I cover Partitioning in the next post.

 - With w and r being less than n, we can still process writes if a node is unavailable.